arafato/alicloud-core-concepts-book/manuscript/crossborder_integration.md

 ![Solution architecture for a private global internet accelerator](09/private_zone.png) Simply add the zones you want to forward, add according entries that point to the internal proxy IP (or in case of a redundant setup to the internal IP of the SLB).
 Then bind the VPC where the client machines are deployed to this Private Zone.
 The configuration is then effective immediately.

+4. Security Groups Configuration
+Once this has been done, there is one last thing left to configure.
+You have to grant the client machines explicitly access to the proxy machines.
+You do that by defining a so-called security group which is associated to the proxy machines.

+Obviously, this needs to be adapted with your specific configuration.
+But the point is, you need to explicitly grant the client machines (aka “Authorization Object”) access to the proxy machines over all required ports which are usually 80, 443 for http(s) and 53 for DNS.

+If all of this set up you can check if the setup is working by doing a ping-request against a public endpoint like so

+`$ ping my.endpoint.com`

+Which should resolve into the internal IP-address of the proxy or SLB IP.
+You can then send requests over the proxy to the according public endpoints of yours.

 ### Conclusion
 In this section we looked at how to build a private internet accelerator based on Alibaba Cloud Enterprise Network service and nginx to accelerate DNS and http(s) requests over Alibaba Cloud’s private high-performance, low-latency network to external endpoints.